-The mission of WHEAT is to educate, advocate, motivate and empower individuals to action in the fight against poverty and hunger.
-WHEAT focuses on the root causes of hunger and acts as a source and resource for individual and group involvement in programs and activities, which work toward the end of hunger and poverty.
+The mission of WHEAT is to educate, advocate, engage and empower individuals to action in the fight against hunger and poverty.
+WHEAT focuses on the root causes of hunger and poverty, acting as a source and resource for individual and group involvement in programs and activities, all working to empower individuals to self sustenance.

 Our primary goals are to: